kkrull/bambam/README.md

 ## Contents

+- `.github/workflows`: GitHub Actions configuration that checks and builds code.
+- `data/`: Data to use for development.
-- `data/ezdrummer-2`: REAPER project used to create MIDI files for testing.
+  - `ezdrummer-2/`: REAPER project used to create MIDI files for testing.
+  - `private/`: A convenient place to keep private data without adding it to the repository.
 - [`doc/`](#documentation): Documentation.
 - `features/`: Feature and discovery tests, along with code specific to those.
 - [`src/`](./doc/architecture.md#02-code-structure)